photopea/UNN.js/README.md

         ["full","sfmx",10, 1, 1]      ];
     var prm = {method:"adadelta", batch_size:20};

 One training loop over 60 000 values takes 61 seconds and makes 143 mistakes when testing (test error rate 1.43%).
 The same training loop with ConvNetJS takes 246 seconds and makes 145 mistakes when testing (test error rate 1.45%).
 After four such iterations, both networks make about 110 mistakes.

+We made the same test with TensorFlow.js (which uses GPU through WebGL).
+One iteration took only 52 seconds (on our GPU).
+But the network made 220 errors after one iteration, and 150 errors after four iterations (208 seconds).

 ## Loading other formats